 - A. Expenditures from funds Awarded to the County through a grant or government loan may require special processing because of specific legal terms and conditions placed by the funding agency.
 Grants often have certain purchasing requirements that are different or additional to the County's Procurement Ordinance and they require special purchasing procedures.
 It is the responsibility of the using Department to identify any special purchasing requirements or provisions, notify the Procurement Management Department of them, and to ensure that all requirements are followed. - B. For federal and State grant funded projects the County shall follow the Procurement process required by the funding agency and grant agreement.
-Unless otherwise specified in the grant, all grant funded Purchases shall follow the County's Procurement Ordinance.

-- C. The provisions of Title 2 of the Code of Federal Regulations (CFR) Part 200 and Chapter 73C-23, Florida Administrative Code (F.A.C.), as amended from time to time, are hereby incorporated herein by reference and shall be applicable to Procurements funded pursuant to a grant agreement that is governed by those provisions.
-When procuring property and services under a Federal award, the County will follow the procurement standards as outlined in the 2 CFR Part 200.318 through 2 CFR Part 200.327 and its Appendix II provisions, as applicable and unless waived by the awarding agency.
-Such standards are outlined in Exhibit 1 of this Ordinance and are current as the published date listed thereon.
-Amendments made by the federal government to the regulations and standards of the 2 CFR Part 200.318 through 2 CFR Part 200.327 and its Appendix II provisions shall be automatically incorporated herein. - D. Purchases utilizing Federal Transit Administration (FTA) and/or other federal funds must comply with all requirements of Title 2 of the Code of Federal Regulations (CFR) and FTA Circular C 4220.1F, as amended from time to time, and the resulting Contract shall include all federal Contract clauses, as applicable.
+Unless otherwise specified in the grant, all grant funded Purchases shall follow the County's Procurement Ordinance. - C. The provisions of 2 Code of Federal Regulations (CFR) Part 200 and Chapter 73C-23, Florida Administrative Code (F.A.C.) are hereby incorporated herein by reference and shall be applicable to Procurements funded pursuant to a grant agreement that is governed by those provisions. - D. Purchases utilizing Federal Transit Administration (FTA) and/or other federal funds must comply with all requirements of Title 2 of the Code of Federal Regulations (CFR) and FTA Circular C 4220.1F, as amended from time to time, and the resulting Contract shall include all federal Contract clauses, as applicable.